 Relaxation and meditation

 Serene music may be played to create a peaceful environment.
-A counsellor will guide you through exercises to teach you the skills of relaxation and meditation, which you can then do yourself at home.
+The therapist will guide you through exercises to teach you the skills of relaxation and meditation, which you can then do yourself at home.
 Guided imagery uses sound and vision to encourage your imagination to create pleasant thoughts.
 After a period of relaxation, you will usually be prompted to stay awake to enjoy your relaxed state of mind.
 Relaxation and meditation can be done sitting or lying down.

 Download a PDF booklet on this topic.